 Requirements for declaring a major in English (BS) are detailed here.

 - There is a high demand for teachers in North Carolina, and this program excels at preparing students for these jobs.
-Alumni include the 2015 North Carolina State Teacher of the Year, Keana Triplett; the 2015 Catawba County Teacher of the Year, Jeana Link; the 2015 Winston-Salem/Forsyth County Teacher of the Year, Charity Sutphin; and the 2015 Wake County Teacher of the Year, Matthew Scialdone.
+Alumni include 2015 North Carolina State Teacher of the Year Keana Triplett, and other graduates frequently have been named teacher of the year at the school, district and regional levels.

 - The skills most in demand for today’s job market are those in which English majors excel – oral and written communication, critical thinking, active listening, reading comprehension and analysis.